Statute of Limitations for Inheritance Theft

 Signs of Inheritance Theft

-- Large withdrawals or transfers from the deceased’s accounts just before their death.
+- Large Withdrawals or Transfers: Be wary of significant withdrawals or transfers from the deceased’s accounts occurring shortly before their passing, as this may suggest financial exploitation.

 Steps to Take if You Suspect Inheritance Theft